This documentation is for Legacy Checkbox Version 6. Please visit our Checkbox Version 7 Documentation page for current user guides.

 After clicking ‘+Item’, choose Hidden Item from the pop-up wizard and hit Next.
 Here you’ll choose how to label your Hidden Item.

-– Variable Name is the value that will show in your query string.
+- Add the Variable Name that you want to show in your query string.
 You can use all or part of your Question Text or Alias or you can choose a generic value so that it’s not obvious to your respondent what your query string means.
 Variable Names cannot contain spaces and cannot be equal to the values “iid”, “id”, “u”, “r” or “s” as these values are used for other variables by the application.
 For this example, we will use “CN” as our Variable Text to indicate Course Name.

 Sharing your survey with a Hidden Item

-Unless you are using Web Services to pass a Hidden Item through to your survey, you will need to manually add your Hidden Item variable to your survey url in the form of a query string when you share your survey.
+Unless you are writing code to pass a Hidden Item through to your survey programmatically, you will need to manually add your Hidden Item variable to your survey URL in the form of a query string when you share your survey.
 This is true whether you are using our email invitations, sharing a link on your website or through your personal email, or sharing your survey via social media.

 Viewing Hidden Items in responses